 - (A) Release.
-Release of a performance guarantee shall occur after the Town Engineer determines that the improvements in-lieu of which the guarantee was accepted are complete. - (B) Partial Release.
+Release of a performance guarantee shall occur after the Town Project Manager determines that the landscaping inlieu of which the guarantee was accepted is complete. - (B) Partial Release.
 A partial release of a performance guarantee is prohibited. - (C) Release to be Recorded.
-The Town shall record all releases of performance guarantees, or the Town's final acceptance of improvements, in the Beaufort County Register of Deeds.
+The Town shall record all releases of performance guarantees, or the Town's final acceptance of landscaping installation, in the Beaufort County Register of Deeds.